 - Group outdoor adventure activities like hiking to Grafton Notch, kayaking the Kennebec, snowshoeing the Maine Huts & Trails, and more.

-Contact the UMF Office of Admission to learn more about Be Home at UMF.
+Contact the UMF Office of Admission to learn more about our unique Be Home at Farmington program.

 Free on-campus housing your first year!